babyblog/babyblog.github.io/_posts/2018-06-06-just-testing-this-out.md

 ---
 published: true
+img: he-or-she.jpg
 ---
-## Just testing a new post to baby blog

-Want to see how this looks no photo first
+## Why does our baby have a blog?

+If you put the keyboard on your belly the baby might make his first post.